4 Ways an Executive Pastor Can Help Grow Giving

 - Financial classes (such as Financial Peace University)

-2. Maintaining engagement and inspiring giving
+2. Maintaining engagement

 A recent Lifeway research study showed a startling correlation between attendance and tithing: